-A: All you need to do to qualify is to help at least ten students complete the activity and the survey at g.co/csfirst/logo-survey, as well as complete this survey yourself, which asks you to share links to a few students' projects.
-If you've taken those steps, then you should be all set!
+A: All you need to do to qualify is to help at least ten students complete the activity and the survey at g.co/csfirst/logo-survey, as well as complete survey yourself, which asks you to share links to a few students' projects.
+If you've taken those steps before December 20, then you should be all set!
 No account creation is necessary on the CS First website, so we are not verifying students through a dashboard.
 Voucher codes will be released by the DonorsChoose.org team as the program concludes, and not on a rolling basis.

 Teachers who submitted their best ideas for how to spark a passion for coding in kids before November 22 earned one of five grand prizes:

 - $5,000 in DonorsChoose.org classroom funding - Ms. Monique Dewar Dituri

 - A Google Hangout for her class with a member of the Google Doodle team - Mrs. Jessica Hanford

 - A Google Hangout for your class with Charles Best, founder of DonorsChoose.org - Mrs. Heather White

 - 500 assorted Google Doodle stickers for your classroom - Mrs. Jodi Schorr

 - Student’s coded logo creation featured by Google during CSEdWeek this year